andaze/WebCorporate/content/solution/azure-ai/index.en.md

 ## Effect of introduction

-* ・Increased efficiency in inspection and picking operations
+* Increased efficiency in inspection and picking operations
-* ・Unmanned cash registers prevent human error and congestion, and make effective use of human resources.
+* Unmanned cash registers prevent human error and congestion, and make effective use of human resources.
-* ・Eliminate overstock through sales forecasting
+* Eliminate overstock through sales forecasting
-* ・Avoid dangerous driving and contribute to the reduction of traffic accidents
+* Avoid dangerous driving and contribute to the reduction of traffic accidents
-* ・Increased profit margins through land and property price assessments
+* Increased profit margins through land and property price assessments
-* ・Automated preparation of reports and other paperwork to achieve a paperless office.
+* Automated preparation of reports and other paperwork to achieve a paperless office.

 ## Suggested Industries

-* ・Automotive
+* Automotive
-* ・Logistics
+* Logistics
-* ・Finance
+* Finance
-* ・Real estate
+* Real estate
-* ・Home Appliances
+* Home Appliances
-* ・Manufacturing
+* Manufacturing
-* ・Retail (food supermarket)
+* Retail (food supermarket)